shawnewallace/RefactoringExercise/README.md

 ## Intro

 This is a sample project in .NET(C#) and Java to facilitate practicing refactoring patterns.
 Please feel free to make the code as crappy as possible without breaking the tests.
+The examples listed here are heavily borrowed from the [Extreme Programming Explored book](http://www.amazon.com/exec/obidos/ASIN/0201733978/xp123com) by William C. Wake.

 ### Process